 For the Love of Myths, Fast-Food Chains, and Fungible Truth: How Expressive Individualism Determines “Truth”

 by John Ellis Did you know that being either right brained or left brained isn’t a thing?
 I mean, it’s a thing; it’s just not a real thing – it’s not a true thing.
 It’s a myth.
 A neuromyth, to be specific.
 Don’t tell people that, though.
-If you do, be aware that you do … Continue reading For the Love of Myths, Fast-Food Chains, and Fungible Truth: How Expressive Individualism Determines “Truth”
+If you do, be aware that you open … Continue reading For the Love of Myths, Fast-Food Chains, and Fungible Truth: How Expressive Individualism Determines “Truth”

 Autonomy (Including Autonomous Reason) Is a Lie of Serpent-Satan